Psomvanshi/Sobel_edge_detection/README.md

 4. Sobel edge detection --> Custom IP developed using Vivado HLS which applies sobel filter to input AXI-stream.

-5. Video time controller --> Generated timing signals for AXI-stream and video interconversion for a particular resolution.
+5. Video time controller --> Generates timing signals for AXI-stream and video interconversion for a particular resolution.
 Also ensures frame synchronization between input and output stream using horizontal and vertical blank detection.

 6. RGB to VGA output --> Converts RGB to VGA that can be displayed on an external monitor screen.